dockerland/dex/docs/HOWTO.md

 ## exec ____ instead of the contained application

-dex supports altering the default [docker entrypoint](https://docs.docker.com/engine/reference/builder/#/entrypoint) to run, for instance, a shell instead of the default application.
+Dex supports altering the default [docker entrypoint](https://docs.docker.com/engine/reference/builder/#/entrypoint), allowing a user to run applications other than the default, for instance, a shell.

 Override the entrypoint via:
   * passing a flag to `dex run`, or